tal-sitton/seret-indexer/README.md

 ### Usage

+* Note that in the docker-compose file there is a service for proxy-vpn, this is only required for the github actions to run, and is not needed when running the program locally.

-1. Start the Elasticsearch and VPN Proxy services using Docker Compose:
+1. Start the Elasticsearch (and if you want, the Kibana) services using Docker Compose:
    ```
-   docker-compose up -d
+   docker compose -f elastic/docker-compose.yml up -d elasticsearch kibana
    ```
 2. Run the main Python script:
    ```